AlbertMietus/MESS/SoftwareCompetence/LeanEngineering/BDD_TDD/startingWithBDD+TDD.rst

 Therefore I often use a more pragmatic distinguishment: Individual Developer versus (scrum)Team.
 |BR|
 A single developer can act following  TDD.
-(S)he writes code, tests and production code and switches between them every minute.
+(S)he writes code, tests, and production code and switches between them every minute.
 As TDD is more productive, hardly anyone will notice it when somebody “secretly” adopts TDD.
 No extra tools or frameworks are essential.